Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Discussion

 \subsection{Ecological Implications of Palm Distribution and Elevational Patterns}

 Previous studies typically examined broad geographical regions using sparse sampling \cite{levis_persistent_2017,sales_potential_2022}, making it difficult to capture finer-scale patterns of human-environment interaction.
-Our fine-scale detection analysis across a contiguous, yet regionally extensive, area reveals a spatial correlation between the pre-Columbian populations and the densest cluster of palm trees in the Neotropic forest of the SNSM.
-This correlation is not consistent across all sites but is particularly pronounced around Teyuna, where pre-Columbian populations invested significantly in infrastructure development.
+Our fine-scale detection analysis across a contiguous, yet regionally extensive, area reveals a spatial co-occurrence between the pre-Columbian populations and the largest cluster of palm trees in the neotropical forest of the study area.
+This co-occurrence is not consistent across all sites but is particularly pronounced around Teyuna, where pre-Columbian populations invested significantly in infrastructure development.
+Teyuna is characterized by substantial engineered features, including terraced platforms and stone retaining walls, rammed-earth foundations, paved paths and stairways between Teyuna and other settlements, formal drainage systems, and tightly clustered domestic buildings.
+Together, these features are indicative of major infrastructural investments \cite{Giraldo2010,groot1985arqueologia}.
 Settlement data from the southwestern part of our study area indicate that most archaeological sites are relatively small (\(\leq\) 1 ha), with a maximum surface of around 5 ha \cite{vargas2022arqueologia,Soto2025}.
-This surface is considerably smaller than the main site of Teyuna (\(\sim 33\) ha).
-The area around Teyuna contains a significantly higher number of individuals from the detected plant taxa than would be expected under a random distribution model, suggesting that pre-Columbian activities shaped this pattern.
-While Teyuna is occupied from around 400 CE \cite{Giraldo2010}, paleoecological reconstructions show an increase in palm pollen \cite{vanderhammenNoldus1984, Herrera1984Palynological}, coinciding with the first centuries (1100 and 1250 CE) of the Tairona period.
+This surface is considerably smaller than the main site of Teyuna (approximately 33 ha).
+The area around Teyuna contains a significantly higher number of individuals from the detected plant taxa than would be expected under a random distribution model.
+This non-random pattern is consistent with a possible co-occurrence with past human settlements.
+Alternative explanations, such as preferential settlement in naturally palm-rich areas or shared environmental factors, cannot be ruled out with our current data.
 Given that the estimated ancient human management area at the Teyuna site alone is around 100 ha \cite{Rodriguez_et_al_2023}, incorporating the large surrounding cluster of detected palms suggests a much broader area of influence.
-This palm cluster spans approximately 100 km$^2$ suggesting that the extent of activity around Teyuna, including paths, cultivation, resource collection, and general forest management could be up to two orders of magnitude larger than what archaeological evidence alone indicates.
-This finding complements the temporal data from the palynological analysis and is aligned with the period of major infrastructural investment in the SNSM.
-Similar dynamics have been observed in many parts of the Amazon, where archaeological earthworks coincide with the hyperdominance of useful species \cite{peripato_more_2023,levis_persistent_2017}, and in the highlands of Colombia, where activities around pre-Hispanic population centers likely impacted high-altitude lakes \cite{velez2024Tota}.
+The observed statistical overlap in palm density between archaeological centroids and random points within Cluster 15 (Figure \ref{fig:footprint_and_palms}A) indicates that high palm concentrations are not merely localised to site centres.
+Instead, this uniform density suggests the entire $100\text{ km}^2$ cluster represents a possible broad zone of ancient management.
+If the detected pattern reflects ancient activities around Teyuna---including paths, cultivation, resource collection, and general forest management---then the ancient human footprint in the area could be up to two orders of magnitude larger than what archaeological evidence alone indicates.
+Similar dynamics have been observed in many parts of the Amazon, where archaeological earthworks coincide with the hyperdominance of useful species \cite{peripato_more_2023,levis_persistent_2017} and with the management of forest composition \cite{Maezumi2022IndigenousLandUseBolivianAmazon, Furquim2023ConstructedBiodiversity}, in the neotropical forests of Central America \cite{brokaw2025ancient, Harvey2019LegacyPreColumbianFire, Hightower2014AncientMayaLandUseLegacy}, and in the old world tropics \cite{Summerhayes2017ForestExploitationNorthernSahul,Dufraisse2022TamingTrees}.